 \section{Introduction}

 Convexity structures in the sense of Takahashi provide a flexible way to transfer classical convex-geometric arguments to settings where no linear structure is available.
-In his seminal work, Takahashi introduced a convexity map on a metric space $(X,d)$ as a rule $W(x,y,\lambda)$ producing ``metric convex combinations'' and satisfying the characteristic inequality
+In his seminal work, Takahashi introduced a convexity map on a metric space \((X,d)\) as a rule \(W(x,y,\lambda)\) producing ``metric convex combinations'' and satisfying the characteristic inequality

-which leads to a rich theory of convex subsets, segments, and fixed point principles for nonexpansive maps in convex metric spaces \cite{Takahashi1970}.
-Later developments sharpened this point of view by adding geometric rigidity (for example, strictness/uniqueness and higher-dimensional barycentric devices) and by linking convexity structures to compactness and fixed point theorems for condensing multifunctions \cite{Talman1977}.
+This framework leads naturally to convex subsets, metric segments and fixed point principles for nonexpansive mappings in convex metric spaces \cite{Takahashi1970}.
+Later developments refined this theory by considering additional rigidity properties, such as uniqueness and higher-dimensional barycentric operations, and by connecting convexity structures with compactness and fixed point theorems for condensing multifunctions \cite{Talman1977}.

-A systematic asymmetric counterpart was initiated by K\"unzi and Yildiz, who extended Takahashi's theory to $T_{0}$-quasi-metric spaces by requiring a pair of directed inequalities: one for the quasi-metric $q$ and one for its conjugate $q^{t}$.
-This two-sided requirement is essential in the asymmetric setting and leads to a coherent notion of a convex $T_{0}$-quasi-metric space $(X,q,W)$, together with useful permanence properties, a double-closure formalism for convex sets, and a refined segment theory in the presence of uniqueness \cite{KunziYildiz2016}.
-In particular, uniqueness of a convexity structure forces strong iteration identities and yields quasi-metric segments admitting explicit isometric parametrisations, which highlights the role of strictness notions in asymmetric convexity \cite{KunziYildiz2016}.
+A systematic asymmetric counterpart was developed by K\"unzi and Yildiz, who extended Takahashi's theory to \(T_{0}\)-quasi-metric spaces.
+In this setting one must require two directed inequalities: one for the quasi-metric \(q\) and one for its conjugate \(q^{t}\).
+This two-sided requirement is essential in the asymmetric case and leads to the notion of a convex \(T_{0}\)-quasi-metric space \((X,q,W)\).
+Their theory includes permanence properties, double closure for convex sets, uniqueness of convexity structures, and a segment theory in which unique convexity structures yield isometric parametrisations by directed intervals \cite{KunziYildiz2016}.